 Group Explanation Core with Logical Channels (CoreG_LC) The CoreG_LC contains the requirements concerning the runtime environment of the Java Card System implementing logical channels.
 This includes the firewall policy and the requirements related to the Java Card API.
 Logical channels are a Java Card specification version 3.1 feature.
 Installation (InstG) The InstG contains the security requirements concerning the installation of post- issuance applications.
 It does not address card management issues in the broad sense, but only those security aspects of the installation procedure that are related to applet execution.
 Applet deletion (ADELG) The ADELG contains the security requirements for erasing installed applets from the card, a feature introduced in Java Card specification version 3.1.
 Object deletion (ODELG) The ODELG contains the security requirements for the object deletion capability.
 This provides a safe memory recovering mechanism.
 This is a Java Card specification version 3.1 feature.
 Secure carrier (CarG) The CarG group has been refined and extended by the security requirements of the CMGRG group Card manager (CMGRG) The CMGRG group contains the security requirements for the GlobalPlatform card manager.
 Hardware IC support (SCPG) This group contains security requirements which are directly related to the underlying hardware platform.
 SandBox (SandBoxG) This group contains the security requirements related to the SandBox framework.
-In-Field-Update Loader (IFULoaderG) This group contains the security requirements related to the In-Field- Update loader.

-Table 42 SFR groups
+Table 41 SFR groups